infobloxopen/themis/pepcli/README.md

 # PEPCLI - Policy Enforcement Point Command Line Interface
 PEPCLI implements simple PEP as well as a tool to measure performance of PDP server.

+## Input
+PEPCLI can take in PDP requests in three different ways using `-i`: raw JSON, or as a filepath pointing to a YAML or JSON file.
+Any string ending in `.yaml` or `.json` will be recognized as pointing to a file; anything other input is processed as raw JSON.

 ## Decision requests
 The utility can make decision requests with help of `test` command.
 There is a bunch of [examples](../examples) in the repository.
 Additionally, PEPCLI can reach server on remote machine if its address is specified like below:
 ```